enisnazif/CS331-hopfield/README.md

 ## Install Dependencies
 `pip install --user -r requirements.txt`

-## Run all experiements
+## Running experiements
-`python hopfield.py`

-In order to only run a single experiment, comment out the other experiment functions at the bottom of `hopfield.py`
+`python hopfield.py [inhibition constant] [experiment number]`

+Where:
+Experiment number can be one of 1,2 or 3
+The inhibition constant can be one of 0.5 or 1

-Alternatively, open the file ipython notebook `hopfield.ipynb` here on GitHub which shows the outputs of all of the experiements individually
+Alternatively, open the file ipython notebook `hopfield.ipynb` here on GitHub which shows the outputs of all of the experiements together